julelang/manual/src/api/reference-counting/index.md

 static jule::Ptr<T>
 make(T *ptr, jule::Uint *ref);
 ```
 Creates new reference from allocation and reference counting allocation.
-Reference does not counted if reference count allocation is null.
+Reference does not counted if reference count allocation is null, so allocation never will be deallocated by Ptr.
+The ref pointer should be allocated by the runtime `__jule_RCNew` function.

 ---